 I just got back from the Hashemite Kingdom of Jordan.
-Usually, people refer to it as Jordan (do not confuse it to the famous basketball player, as Google does).
+Usually, people refer to it as Jordan (do not confuse it with the famous basketball player, as Google does).
 I spent 8 days and 7 nights in this beautiful country and I want to share with you my insights, while I have everything fresh in my memory.
 Here is some essential information about Jordan that you need to know before visiting this beautiful country.

 What can you visit in Jordan?